robisim74/STRADA/README.md

 > STRADA (_Simulation of TRAffic DAta_) is an urban traffic web simulator that uses data in real time.

-> This project is under active development for the dissertation of my bachelor's degree in computer engineering.
+> Project developed for the dissertation of my bachelor's degree in computer engineering.

 ## Documentation
 Official docs: [STRADA documentation](https://robisim74.github.io/STRADA/)